Managing a Spark Cluster with the spark-ec2 Script

 - --spark-version: Optionally choose the version of Spark to install.
 During the launch, the script will download

-and build the desired version of Spark from a configurable GitHub repository (defaults to the version of Spark the script came from).
+and build the desired version of Spark from a configurable GitHub repository.

 - --spark-git-repo / --spark-ec2-git-repo / --spark-ec2-git-branch: Optionally specify an alternate location